 The Exchange serves a clearinghouse function, standing as a financial intermediary on every futures and options transaction cleared.
 Through its clearinghouse, the Company maintains a system of guarantees for performance of obligations owed to buyers and sellers.
 This system of guarantees is supported by several mechanisms including margin deposits, guaranty funds posted by clearing members with the Company's clearinghouse and default insurance.
 The amount of margin deposits on hand will fluctuate over time as a result of, among other things, the extent of open positions held at any point in time by market participants in NYMEX Division and COMEX Division contracts and the margin rates then in effect for such contracts.
-The Company is required, under the Commodity Exchange Act, to maintain separate accounts for cash and securities that are deposited by clearing members at banks, approved by the Company, as margin for house and customer accounts.
+The Company is required, under the Commodity Exchange Act ("CEA"), to maintain separate accounts for cash and securities that are deposited by clearing members at banks, approved by the Company, as margin for house and customer accounts.
 These clearing deposits are used by members to meet their obligations to the Company for margin requirements on open futures and options positions, as well as delivery obligations.

 The Company's clearinghouse provides the operational infrastructure to allow position matching, reporting and margining for each NYMEX Division and COMEX Division contract.
 This structure permits parties to trade with one another without individual credit determinations or counterparty credit risk.
 Further, it allows for the daily flow of marked-to-market variation margin payments and allows the Company to look to the financial strength of its clearing members.
 Specifically, the clearinghouse ensures that trading is conducted in an orderly manner by matching and recording trades, collecting and maintaining margins, allocating margins according to the positions of the clearing members, matching open short with open long positions for delivery, allocating delivery notices, and generating trading and delivery statistics.
-The clearinghouse acts as a fiscal transfer agent, transferring money at a minimum of two times per day from the margin funds of traders whose market positions have increased in value - all via the Company's clearing members.
+The clearinghouse acts as a fiscal transfer agent, transferring money at a minimum of two times per day from the margin funds of traders who have incurred a loss in the market to the margin funds of traders who have generated a gain - all via the Company's clearing members.

-As a safeguard to ensure proper settlement of contracts, each clearing member is required to maintain a security deposit, in the form of cash or U.S. Treasury securities with a maturity of ten years or less or money market mutual funds, of a minimum of \$2 million in the Guaranty Fund.
-The Guaranty Fund contained approximately \$242.1 million in cash, U.S. Treasury securities and money market mutual funds as of December 31, 2006.
+As a safeguard to ensure proper settlement of contracts, each clearing member is required to maintain a security deposit, in the form of cash or U.S. Treasury securities with a maturity of ten years or less or shares of certain approved money market mutual funds, of a minimum of \$2.5 million in the Guaranty Fund.
+The Guaranty

+Fund contained approximately \$299.3 million in cash, U.S. Treasury securities and shares of money market mutual funds as of December 31, 2007.
 The Guaranty Fund is controlled by the Company and may be used to cover the financial defaults of a clearing member on either or both divisions.
 These amounts on deposit in the Guaranty Fund, however, are not the property of the Company and are not available to pay debt service.
 Interest earned on security deposits, in the form of U.S. Treasury securities and money market mutual funds, is the property of the clearing member firm that deposited such security while interest earned on security deposits in the form of cash is the property of the Company.
-The Company also maintains a \$115 million default insurance policy to protect the Company and clearing members in the event that a default in excess of \$200 million occurs.
+The Company also maintains a \$115 million default insurance policy to protect the Company and clearing members in the event that a default in excess of \$250 million occurs.
 The Company pays the insurance premiums on the default insurance policy.
-Additionally, the Company intends to enter into a revolving credit agreement.
-This agreement will provide a line of credit which could be drawn upon in the event of a clearing member default.
-Such an arrangement will provide the Company with same-day funds to settle such clearing member default, while providing enough time for an efficient distribution from the Guaranty Fund.
-Proceeds from the sale of Guaranty Fund securities would be used to repay borrowings under the line of credit.